 Browser Fingerprint Test

 See exactly what data points your browser leaks — and get a uniqueness score showing how easily you can be tracked across the web without cookies.
+Fingerprinting is a separate threat from an IP leak — a VPN can hide your address but does nothing to change the hardware and software signals measured here.

 Your Fingerprint ID